Data Center & Network

 We do security

-Virus protection, intrusion detection, eliminating spam, and user authentication are all part of DLAS’ comprehensive IT security methodology.
-Protections against internet attacks, local computer viruses and malware are built in at every level of the architecture.
+Virus protection, intrusion detection, eliminating spam, tracking phishing/scams and user authentication are all part of DLAS’ comprehensive IT security methodology.
+Protections against all forms of attacks, local computer viruses and malware are built in at every level of the architecture.

 We deliver

 Being responsible for the data center and network infrastructure needs of the General Assembly is serious business.
 No data loss occurred in 2009 due to power corruption or “crashed” systems.
 DLAS internet sites have over a million hits a week, and during the legislative session, live video is streamed to upwards of 1000 customers daily.
-Email is critical in a time-sensitive environment and DLAS-maintained email systems have remained solid and reliable.
+Email and Voice over IP (VoIP) is critical in a time-sensitive environment and DLAS-maintained systems have remained solid and reliable.
 The legislative process demands a reliable and robust data center and network infrastructure.
 DLAS meets that challenge while adding value in the problem-solving process.